About the Program

 The Program

 Successful applicants become part of a fully-paid Summer Internship cohort that works closely with leading environmental experts and researchers from the University of Alberta.
-Every student participates in non-credit interdisciplinary seminars and completes a hands-on research project.
+Every student participates in non-credit interdisciplinary seminars and engages in a hands-on research project under the mentorship of an expert researcher.

 Background